grinnell-cs/csc151-images/_handouts/spamr.md

 _Here you will find most of the email that I sent out this semester._

+## [CSC-151-01 2024Sp] Change in location for the Grinnell Lecture (Thursday, 11am, HSSC auditorium (A2231))

+Dear cons-tellation of 151ers,

+I hope you feel more in tune with car, cdr, and cons and their effects.
+We'll return to their use on Monday, when we start on the wonders of recursion.

+I have received a notification that the Grinnell Lecture has been moved to the HSSC auditorium (A2231).

+I look forward to seeing many of you there.

+Regards,

+-- SamR

 ## [CSC-151-01 2024Sp] Whoops!
 (Tuesday, 2024-02-27)

 Dear list makers and manipulators,